klaytn/klaytn-docs/docs/smart-contract/porting-ethereum-contract.md

 Klaytn is currently compatible with **Istanbul** Ethereum Virtual Machine (EVM) version.
 Backward compatibility is not guaranteed with other EVM versions on Klaytn.
-Thus, it is highly recommended compiling solidity code with the Istanbul target option.
+Thus, it is highly recommended to compile Solidity code with the Istanbul target option.
 Please refer to [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).